 The founding members of the coalition are American Youth Understanding Diabetes Abroad (AYUDA); Caring and Living as Neighbours (CLAN); Harvard Global Equity Initiative (HGEI); International Pediatric Association (IPA); American Academy of Pediatrics (AAP); Johns Hopkins Bloomberg School of Public Health (JHSPH); International Association for Adolescent Health (IAAH); Medtronic Foundation; Public Health Institute (PHI); Save the Children; The Geddes Group; and UNICEF.

 In 2012, NCD Child published the Oakland Statement with the NCD community, advocating for the health needs of children and adolescents across the global NCD agenda.
 The Oakland Statement continues to provide guidance and context to NCD Child’s agenda.

-After NCD Child’s inaugural conference in 2012, a consensus statement on the need for NCDs, children, and adolescents to be placed on the broader global health and development agenda, was produced and shared with the NCD community.
-In 2014, the Secretariat for NCD Child was transitioned from CLAN to the American Academy of Pediatrics (AAP), a US-based membership organization of 64,000 pediatricians and pediatric medical and surgical specialists dedicated to the health of all children.
-NCD Child continues to establish itself as a voice for the rights of children and adolescents at risk of, living with and affected by NCDs through education, raising awareness, and broader participation in the global health and development discourse.
+In 2014, the Secretariat for NCD Child moved from CLAN to the American Academy of Pediatrics (AAP), a US-based membership organization of 66,000 pediatricians and pediatric medical subspecialists and surgical specialists dedicated to the health of all children.
+NCD Child continues to be a voice for the rights of children, adolescents, and young people at risk of, living with and affected by NCDs through education, raising awareness, and broader participation in the global health and development discourse.